Murrieta Child Visitation Attorney

 Speak With Trusted Visitation Attorneys in Murrieta

 Because your child’s welfare is your top priority, it can be stressful to choose an attorney to work with for your visitation case.
-Fortunately, the Law Offices of Catherine A. Schwartz can assist you through this difficult process.
+Fortunately, the Law Offices of Schwartz & Godbey can assist you through this difficult process.
 Our dedication to our clients and community makes us an easy choice to protect the interests of your children.
 Our staff is uniquely prepared to handle family, criminal, and juvenile cases, ensuring our ability to handle your case regardless of the conditions surrounding it.
 Our firm’s principles are rooted in the belief that all clients deserve respect and dignity.
 Contact us today for a consultation.